saus-app/wasm-cf-boilerplate/README.md

 # wasm-cf-boilerplate

-Boilerplate for deploying C++ via WASM to Cloudflare Worker
+Boilerplate for deploying C++ via WASM to a Cloudflare Worker.